ericphanson/Asciicast.jl/docs/src/limitations.md

 [^1]: In fact, this is an [even further upstream issue](https://github.com/asciinema/agg/issues/28#issuecomment-1490383327) in the renderers used by `agg`.

+### `cast_document` effectively reformats the document

+`pandoc` is not a source-precise markdown parser, and ignores "syntax trivia" like whitespace and so forth in its internal representation of the document.
+This means when it writes out the document after processing, it changes the whitespace, some newlines, and things like that.
+The rendered output should generally not change, but the file itself can change quite a bit.

 ## Non-limitations

 ### ANSI escape codes work properly